elpop/widget-server/README.md

     When the clone process end, you see a new directory called widget-server.

-    Enter in the directory and copy the configurations files and customize:
+    Enter in the directory and copy the configurations files:

     ```
     cd widget-server